complxalgorithm/TweetKeywordMapper/README.md

 If you decide to map your results using ArcGIS Pro and you have mapped results for the same keyword using ArcGIS Pro, the program will overwrite field names and their attribution values that are already on the target US states shapefile (i.e., there will not be duplicate fields of the same name).
 The full field name should be added to ArcGIS Pro, as well.
 Mapping using GeoPandas will <em>not</em> overwrite duplicate fields, and will simply create a new field with a number appended to it.
 The field names in this case will have a limit of ten (10) characters, so the full name of the field will not appear (i.e., "Tweet_Count" would be "Tweet_Coun").

-Unfortunately, due to how the code is written, you may run into issues with CSV files that have more than three fields.
+Unfortunately, due to how the code is written, you may run into issues with CSV/XLSX files that have more than three (3) fields.
 The program will add the data that was found by searching Twitter using the field indexes of the Tweet IDs, states, and keywords fields.
-I do not know if it will still work successfully with CSV files that contain more than three (3) fields.
+I do not know if it will still work successfully with CSV/XLSX files that contain more than three (3) fields.

 Upon adding support for XLSX files, I kept getting a UnicodeDecodeError or ParserError when running the <em>counts</em> functionality on a preexisting CSV file.
 After setting my default file to a non-existent CSV file and having the program create it for me, the program was able to run without issues.
 This is either a bug in my code, in Pandas's code, and/or the CSV files with which I was attempting to run the program were corrupted.